alexandros3015/tank-game/README.md

 The one and probably not only **tank game.**

-The game works by having the barrel and base turn on their own, allowing movement and aiming to be seperate
+The game works by having the barrel and base turn on their own, allowing movement and aiming to be separate

 ## Player 1